syncfusion-content/javascript-docs/js/api/ejGantt.md

 <script>
 // Create Gantt
 var ganttObj = $("#gantt").data("ejGantt");
-gantObj.collapseAllItems(); // To collapse all parent items in gantt
+gantObj.collapseAllItems(); // To collapse all parent items in Gantt
 </script>
 {% endhighlight %}

 ### deleteItem()
 {:#methods:deleteitem}

-To delete a selected item in gantt
+To delete a selected item in Gantt

 #### Example